Evelyn Maitland Roy

 The diaries, ranging from large Boots Scribbling Diaries to Letts Pocket ones, occupied several bookcases.
 Along with other items, we placed them in boxes galore to take home.
 Our spare double room was soon piled high so that there was hardly room to walk.
 It was tempting to pick out random items and wonder in awe at the variety of documents which represented a life.
 Eventually, I decided to concentrate on the diaries.

 Once put in chronological order, it became clear that there was a run of seventy-five years from 1928.
 Admittedly, some had only a few entries but most gave a picture of Jim’s way of life.
-Her education, her friends, her pets, her hobbies were all chronicled.
+She had chronicled her education, her friends, her pets and her hobbies.
 What was emerging was a life story spanning almost a century.
 Jim’s diminutive figure belied her earlier life of which, up until then, we knew little.
 We gradually discovered, through her possessions, the details of her experiences.

 There were puzzles, questions to be answered.
 Who was the man in the small photograph labelled ‘Hugh Whyte’?
 Why was his signature on a menu card?
 How did Jim come to receive a letter from the Admiralty?
-Was the Hugh mentioned in a diary entry of 1996 the same person?
+Was the Hugh of a 1996 diary entry the same person?

 By delving into the other boxes, I was able to find documentation to expand and explain the journals.
 The possibility of writing a biography sprang to mind.
 I transcribed the diaries and sorted the content into topics – her family background, teaching career, her love-life, her travels.